8 Signals-boosting models

 This chapter covers

-• Aggregating user signals to create a popularity-based ranking model
+• Aggregating user signals to create popularity-based ranking model

-• Blending multiple signal types together into a unified signals boosting model
+• Blending multiple signal types together into one model

-In most search engines, you will find that a relatively small number of queries tend to make up a large portion of your total query volume.
+In most search engines, a relatively small number of queries tend to make up a large portion of the total query volume.
 These popular queries, called head queries, also tend to lead to more signals (such as clicks and purchases in an e-commerce use case), which enable stronger inferences about the popularity of top search results.

 8.1 Basic signals boosting